bfdes/bfdes.in/posts/spotify-wrapped.md

 ## Favourite genre

 No tracks, let alone albums, are tagged with genres.
-Suppose artists only perform music within their niche.[^8] In that case, you can safely label a song with the union of all its artists' genres.
+Suppose artists only perform music within their niche.[^8] In that case, you can safely label a track with the union of all its artists' genres.

 The documentation for the saved tracks endpoint claims every track's `"artist"` key contains artist genres.
 I found this was not true.
 You will need to call [another endpoint](https://developer.spotify.com/documentation/web-api/reference/get-an-artist) to fetch artist genre information.
 If your library has $n$ artists, you will make $n$ API calls to determine your favourite genre.[^9]